lfeng100/center-of-focus-tracking/README.md

 # Description
-Skeleton code for algorithms used for Research Project with Dr. Lesley Istead.
+Code for algorithms used for Research Project with Dr. Lesley Istead.
 Research pertains to developing an generalized algorithm to detect the center-of-action for sports footage.
 Please read the `Outline.docx` document for details.
 The code has been briefly annotated.
 Start with heatmap.py or object_tracking.py.
 An incomplete combined approach (heatmap + object detection) in heatmap_od.py.

+### These algorithms have not been tested thoroughly and should be used as reference/guideline for future more complete implementations.

 # Dependencies
 Each program was ran in a conda environment.
 See `environment.yml` for dependencies.
 If you encounter versioning issues, the main libraries used is cv2 (opencv) and numpy, which may be installed manually.